Autism Spectrum Disorder (ASD) in Children and Youth: Information for Families

 - Do not rely exclusively on body language.
 Body language is communication by using body movements and gestures.
-People with Asperger's have a hard time reading body language.
-For example, if you're getting bored with someone with Asperger's talking about their favorite hobby, instead of looking at your watch or looking impatient, you may have to simply tell him/her, "Thanks for telling me about that.
-I've got to go now."
+People with ASD have a hard time reading body language, thus if you are getting bored with someone with ASD about their favorite hobby, instead giving vague non-verbals like looking at your watch or looking impatient, you may have to simply tell him/her, "Thanks for telling me about that.
+I have to go now."

 - Practise non-verbal cues, e.g., watch TV with the sound off or observe a social interaction from a distance in the playground and ask the child to describe the action and how people might be feeling.

 - Difficulty interpreting and modulating volume and tone of voice.
-Students with Asperger's / PDD NOS may not be able to tell the difference between your "happy" voice and "angry" voice so use words to explain your emotion; e.g., if you are frustrated, say you are frustrated and don't just rely on your tone or volume to show how you're feeling.
+The student may not be able to tell the difference between your "happy" voice and "angry" voice so use words to explain your emotion; e.g., if you are frustrated, say you are frustrated and don't just rely on your tone or volume to show how you're feeling.

-Similarly, a child with Asperger's / PDD NOS may smile or laugh when anxious or look bored when happy so be careful how you interpret their moods.
+Similarly, a student with ASD may smile or laugh when anxious or look bored when happy so be careful how you interpret their moods.
 Teaching them to practice appropriate facial expressions in a mirror may help.

 Tendency to be concrete and take things literally